Advice > Consulting

 Interviewer: Okay, that’s been really interesting, thank you.
 I suggest we now move on to the case interview.

-5. How to prepare for PEI questions
+5. Prep plan for answering McKinsey PEI questions

 Now that we’ve covered everything you need to know about PEI questions and how to answer them, let’s take a look at the steps you should take to prepare.